 3. Start small

 When it comes to home renovations, it’s easy to think big.
-A new kitchen, a bigger bathroom, more space for the kids — these are all exciting possibilities.
+A new Kitchen Styles, a bigger bathroom, more space for the kids — these are all exciting possibilities.
 But before you get carried away with grand plans, it’s a good idea to start small.

 Here are some reasons and some projects that you should tackle first: